turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/arrays_and_hashes.markdown

 ## Lesson

+### Supplies

+Before we begin, collect the following Arts & Crafts supplies:

+* 1 piece of paper
+* 5 paper cups
+* 7 wooden beads
+* 7 paper tags
+* A pen or marker

 ### Warmup

 For this lesson your warmup is to build things.
 You have less than five minutes to: